jawah/kiss-headers/README.md

 ## 🔪 Features

-`kiss-headers` is a library on steroids that allow you to handle headers with great care.
+`kiss-headers` is a basic library that allow you to handle headers with great care.

 * A backwards-compatible syntax using bracket style.
 * Capability to alter headers using simple, human-readable operator notation `+` and `-`.